blueantcorp/blueantcorp.github.io/_posts/2019-02-13-hiding-third-party-dependencies-with-protocols-and-extensions.md

 The single place which knows about KeychainSwift library should be a dependency container which creates AuthenticationService object.
 More about Dependency Injection we will talk in the next posts.

 #### Conclusion
 Today we discussed how we could use protocols and extensions to build tiny abstractions which hide third-party dependencies and make our codebase safer.
-Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
-Thanks for reading and see you next week!